String Manipulation Functions

 decode_base64

-Raises E_INVARG if base64 is not a properly-formed Base64 string.
-If safe
+Raises E_INVARG if the input is not a properly-formed Base64 string.

 binary_to_str